adaltas/node-krb5/README.md

 ### Windows

-To compile this library in windows, you need a complete visual studio compile chain, please refer to this [webpage](https://github.com/TooTallNate/node-gyp/wiki/Visual-Studio-2010-Setup).
+To compile this library in windows, you need a complete visual studio compile chain, please refer to the [node-gyp instructions](https://github.com/nodejs/node-gyp#on-windows).
 If you have a 32 bit OS, please delete `binding.gyp` and rename `_binding32.gyp` before install.

 ### z/OS